martinkearn/Content/Blogs/Test.md

 ---
-title: Test File
-author: Martin Kearn
+author: "Martin Kearn"
 categories:
   - Test
   - GitHubCMS
-  - One More Tag
+  - "One More Tag"
-  - another tag
+  - "another tag"
----
+title: "Test File"

+# h1
+some markdown content

+## h2
+some more markdown